-ally eat green waste.
+An interesting fact: worms don't actually eat green waste.
 They ingest the decomposing slime on it, and convert this into the bacteria, fungi, protozoa, nematodes, enzymes, nutrients, amino acids and minerals that are so beneficial to soil and plant life.
 This mixture of organic goodies in the leachate and vermicast promotes stronger plant growth, flowering and fruiting; while increasing resistance to pests and disease.
-As such, it is the most powerful plant fertigrowing months is that every Sunday before
+As such, it is the most powerful plant fertiliser on earth.